 All sections in the Index refer to the California Business and Professions Code or Title 16, Division 18 of the California Code of Regulations, unless otherwise indicated.
 References to "Marriage and Family Therapist," "Clinical Social Worker," and "Professional Clinical Counselor" apply to both Associates and Licensees (and MFT Trainees) unless otherwise specified.
-This index is not intended as a guide to all legal requirements and qualifications.
-For the full legal requirements and qualifications, refer to the actual legal codes.
+This index is not intended as a guide to all legal requirements and qualifications - refer to the actual legal codes instead.